-A major upgrade of the GMRT has been underway for the last few years, and is now nearing completion.
-The main goals of this upgrade are to provide (i) as far as possible, seamless frequency coverage from 50 to 1500 MHz (ii) improved sensitivity with better quality receivers (iii) a maximum instantaneous usable bandwidth of 400 MHz (iv) a revamped and modern servo system (v) a new generation monitor and control system (vi) improvements in the antenna mechanical structure and (vii) matching improvements in infrastructure and computational facilities.
-The upgrade will result in significant changes to almost all aspects of the GMRT receiver chain and other systems.
-However, full care is being taken in the design of the new systems to ensure that the performance of the existing GMRT is not affected as the upgrade is implemented.
+A major upgrade of the GMRT has been underway for the last few years, and is now practically complete.
+The main goals of this upgrade have been to provide (i) as far as possible, seamless frequency coverage from 50 to 1500 MHz (ii) improved sensitivity with better quality receivers (iii) a maximum instantaneous usable bandwidth of 400 MHz (iv) a revamped and modern servo system (v) a new generation monitor and control system (vi) improvements in the antenna mechanical structure and (vii) matching improvements in infrastructure and computational facilities.
+The upgrade has resulted in significant changes to almost all aspects of the GMRT receiver chain and other systems.
+However, full care has being taken in the design of the new systems to ensure that the performance of the existing legacy GMRT system is not affected as the upgrade is implemented.

 In feeds and front-end electronics, the existing 325 MHz feed has been replaced with a broadband feed operating from 250 to 500 MHz, along with a broadband low noise amplifier with improved noise temperature.
-A new feed operating from 550 to 850 MHz is replacing the existing 610/235 MHz co-axial feed, also with a matching LNA with an improved noise figure.
-Due to this, the 235 MHz band will not be available from Cycle 34 (April 2018 onwards).
-The 150 MHz feed is also getting replaced with a wider bandwidth feed, covering 120 to 240 MHz.
-As far as possible, it is being ensured that the new feeds will cover the frequency range provided by the existing narrow band feeds that they are replacing, with similar or better level of sensitivity.
+A new feed operating from 550 to 850 MHz has replaced the existing 610/235 MHz co-axial feed, also with a matching LNA with an improved noise figure.
+Due to this, the 235 MHz band of the legacy system is no longer available from Cycle 34 (April 2018 onwards).
+The 150 MHz feed has also been replaced with a wider bandwidth feed, covering 120 to 240 MHz.
+As far as possible, it has being ensured that the new feeds will cover the frequency range provided by the existing narrow band feeds that they replace, with similar or better level of sensitivity.
 The optical fibre link to each antenna has been modified to provide additional wavelengths to bring back the broadband RF signals directly to the receiver room, without disturbing the existing narrow bandwidth path that brings back the two IF signals.
 In the receiver room, a separate and parallel signal path has been developed to convert the broadband RF signals to baseband signals with a maximum bandwith of 400 MHz, which are processed with a new digital back-end system (correlator + beamformer + pulsar receiver), that can handle the full 400 MHz bandwidth.
 This entire chain runs in parallel with the existing 32 MHz bandwidth receiver chain of the legacy system, without affecting its performance in any way.